dimagi/commcare-sync-ansible/docs/production.md

 To add a new production environment you can follow the steps below, replacing `myproject` with your project name.

-Dimagi-managed production environments are maintained in the private `inventories/dimagi/` submodule.
-Dimagi developers should see [the dimagi page](/dimagi) for details on working with this submodule in Dimagi-managed environments.

 ### Initialize Inventory Folder

 First create a new inventory folder for your environment.